ptytb/pips/README.md

 - [ ] *conda* command has a nice options to work with but gives wierd output - suggests older package versions than installed.
 Needed intervention with channels?
 - [ ] conda activate & conda env creation
 - [ ] Provide conda patcher (conda from PyPI is deliberately broken by devs by means of changing entrypoints to "warning stub").
 Conda is under *BSD 3-Clause License* -> sounds legit.
+- [ ] Fix freezing while running background tasks by means of using pipes and threads

+## typosquatting check

+**pips** has a feature of protection from [typosquatting](https://en.wikipedia.org/wiki/Typosquatting) of package names.
+It assists to an unprepared user to explore and install packages instantly, without wasting time to figure out if a package name is spelled properly, or is it popular, genuine or malicious package.

+This is being achieved by using the following algorithms:

+1. Search for package name candidates using [Levenshtein distance and BK-tree](https://github.com/ptytb/BK-tree)
+2. Sort and filter these candidates using the index built with following parameters:
+	- Number of connections with other packages using dependency graph
+	- Package's first release date
+	- Number of releases
+	- Average time interval before the next release
+	- Average number of downloads per release
+3. Search through the index

+   - Search for reverse dependencies using *Adjacency matrix*

+More details about how it works [here]().

 ## trademarks